 That’s not silly at all.
 I use creamy lipgloss as a base for my eyeshadows all the time.
 I wouldn’t exactly say it works as a primer.
 But it does make a good base.
 It’s great for powders to adhere to, but of course does nothing to prevent creasing.
 If creasing isn’t a huge problem for you, then this is a wonderful tip.

-Anonymous asked: Any primers you can reccomend that won't break me out?
+Anonymous said: Any primers you can reccomend that won't break me out?
 I've tried the L'Oreal one and the Urban Decay one and both made me break out.
 Thanks! :D

 Perhaps it’s a particular ingredient in the primer that is making you break out?
 If that’s the case then I’m afraid you probably won’t have better luck with a different brand, as most primers, drugstore or high end, contain the same ingredients.
 Until and unless you can identify what particular ingredient or combination of ingredients it is I wouldn’t suggest wasting your money on trying other kinds as they are all the same.